 The first book on the Māori language was written by Anglican missionary Thomas Kendall in 1815, only a few months after he first began work in the Bay of Islands.
 The full title was A korao [kōrero] no New Zealand; or, the New Zealander's first book; being an attempt to compose some lessons for the instruction of the natives.
 Two hundred copies were printed in Sydney by missionary Samuel Marsden in 1815.
-Only one of these copies is known to survive.
+Only one copy is known to survive.
 In 1820 Kendall completed A grammar and vocabulary of the language of New Zealand, with the help of a Cambridge professor of languages, Samuel Lee, and the chiefs Hongi Hika and Waikato.
-This was published in Britain by the Church Missionary Society, but, like Kendall's earlier book, was very basic and full of errors.
-Four years later the New Zealand missionaries 'condemned the book called The Grammar'.
+This was published in Britain by the Church Missionary Society, but, like Kendall’s earlier book, was very basic and full of errors.
+Four years later the New Zealand missionaries ‘condemned the book called The Grammar’.

 Using this item